d3rezz/resident_advisor_podcasts_downloader/README.md

 This way, I managed to download most episodes all the way back to RA500 (approx. 20 GB).

 ## Download Links
-I've put in a gist all the working links to download the podcasts in mp3 that I found with this method: https://gist.github.com/d3rezz/16292c8d6ad07003aae7edd4e6843669
+I've put in a text file all the working links to download the RA Podcasts in mp3 that I found with this method: https://gist.github.com/d3rezz/16292c8d6ad07003aae7edd4e6843669

+Enjoy!